kyma-project/community/collaboration/01-sig-and-wg.md

 * Move the group folder (together with all subfolders and files) to the [archive](https://github.com/kyma-project/community/tree/master/collaboration/archive) folder.
 * Add a `CLOSURE.md` file to the archived group folder.
 Write it in the form of a blog post that informs about the group's outcomes, achievements, challenges, and lessons learned.
 Remember to provide links to the relevant material.
 The PR undergoes a standard review by group members, the Kyma Steering Committee, and is subsequently closed.
 * Publish the content of the `CLOSURE.md` in the form of a blog post on the Kyma website or link to it.
-* Communicate the closure of a given SIG or WG through the SIG Core.
+* Communicate the closure of a given SIG or WG through the Core SIG.